 Right-click on a toolbar or property bar and you can lock/unlock it in its current location.
 Locking prevents accidentally dragging the bar away from its preferred location.
 They can always be unlocked and dragged back into position or set to a position with the Options button (see above).

-Use the correct terminology: Keep in mind the distinction between these two items, especially when seeking help from various WordPerfect support sites.
-Definitions matter: they can others understand what you are talking about.
+■ It's helpful to use the specific names for these things ... especially when seeking help from various WordPerfect support sites.
+Definitions matter: they can help others understand what you are talking about.

 How to customize TOOLBARS and PROPERTY BARS